 To the Reader

-This, here, is an honest book, Reader.
-It warns you straight away that I only meant for it to be private, for my family, and never once considered your interest or my reputation.
+Reader, here is an honest book.
+It warns you straight away that I only meant for it to be private, for my family, and never once considered either your service or my reputation.
 I do not have the strength for such a design.
-I wrote it for my relatives and my friends so that once I am gone (which may be soon) they may find in it again remnants of my personality and thoughts, and remember me in a more complete and life-like way.
+I wrote it for my relatives and my friends so that once I am gone (which may be soon) they may find in it again remnants of my personality and thoughts, and remember me in a more complete and lifelife way.
 Had I been seeking public attention, I would have made myself look better and presented myself more carefully.
 But I want you to see me as I am, in a plain, natural, and ordinary way, free of pretense and artifice.
 I am the one depicted here.
 My faults and my very self are exposed for all to see, at least as much as public conventions will let me.
 Had I lived among those nations, which (they say) still live under the sweet liberty of nature’s primitive laws, I assure you I would easily have painted myself quite fully and quite naked.
 So, reader, here I am, the subject of my book, and I see no reason why you should spend your free time on so unimportant and pointless a topic.
 Farewell, then!
-From Montaigne,1 March 1st, 1580.2
+From Montaigne,1 March first, 1580.2

 This preface, corrected by the author himself, was lost in the first printing after his death.
 It has since been found.3